LucaBianco/ArduinoMorseDecoder/README.md

 ![result](https://www.luca-bianconi.it/projects/arduino-morse/img/Result.PNG)

 ## Introduction
-This Arduino sketch reads analog A0 and, decodes a morse signal.
+This Arduino sketch reads analog input A0, and decodes a morse signal.
 This was written for fun, and works with Keep Talking And Nobody Explodes (a videogame).

 ## Electrical Schematic